mattszymanko/youtube-downloader/README.md

 ## Usage

-Just enter the desired video URL, check if the details are correct, select the format and perhaps custom path.
+Just enter the desired video URL, check if the details are correct, select the format.
+You can also select a custom path if you want.
 Click download and you're set!

 ## Contributing